By Kevin Blake

 Following the completion of the foal and breeding stock sales in Great Britain and Ireland, there has been much comment about the state of the bloodstock market.
 While the middle and top end have arguably never been stronger, the bottom end of the market has plummeted to a state not seen since the years following the worldwide financial crisis a decade ago.

 It is easy to gloss over what has happened at the bottom of the market as being a result of overproduction leading to supply exceeding demand.
-However, to do so perhaps oversimplifies the situation and also fails to give adequate attention to what a weak bottom of the market means to small breeders that are the foundation on which the entire Thoroughbred industry is built on.
-Thus, it is worth delving into the figures to illustrate just how bleak the bottom of the foal market is and discuss what has brought it about and what it all means.
+However, to do so perhaps oversimplifies the situation.
+It also fails to give adequate attention to what a weak bottom of the market means to small breeders that are the foundation on which the entire Thoroughbred industry is built on.
+Thus, it is worth delving into the figures to illustrate just how bleak the bottom of the foal market is, discuss what has brought it about and what it all means.
 For this purpose, the sales that have been examined are the foal section of the Flat Foal & Breeding Stock Sale at Tattersalls Ireland, Part 2 of the November Foal Sale at Goffs and the first day of the December Foal Sale at Tattersalls.

 Those that have read my analysis of bloodstock sales on these pages in the past will know that in an effort to properly contextualise the sale results, a fixed production cost is added to the published stud fee to level the numerical playing field.
 While each breeder has different circumstances, the figure that has been settled on as an industry average for keep and assorted costs from birth up to a foal sale is 4,000gns.
 For the Irish sales, this figure has been converted to €4,750 using the average exchange rate from the beginning of 2018 up to the end of November.

-In total, there were 422 foals offered between the aforementioned sales at Fairyhouse and Goffs of which 240 sold for a clearance rate of 56.4%.
+To first deal with the Irish sales, in total there were 422 foals offered between the aforementioned sales at Fairyhouse and Goffs of which 240 sold for a clearance rate of 56.4%.
 Of those just 32 (13.3%) were profitable for the vendors after stud fees and production costs were considered.
 Of those 32 profitable sales, 18 of them made a profit of less than €5,000 and only 10 made a profit of €10,000 or more.
 That is the extent of the good news to emerge from the two sales in question.